sourcehut-mirrors/chawan/doc/mailcap.md

   The `file` scheme is special-cased such that it is never matched as `net_path`, even though it looks like one for legacy reasons.

+* `x-internal` (from w3mmee) marks an entry as "internal".
+This means that it is impossible to navigate to this entry, or reach it from buffers through XMLHttpRequest, fetch, etc.  In Chawan, it is used to implement image support; refer to [**cha-image**](image.md)(7) for details.

 * `x-cgioutput` is only accepted in `external.auto-browsecap`, and applies to all network requests.
 The command part is parsed as a subset of POSIX